-- 1) Approved vent systems Use only one of the approved vent systems shown in Tables 7.4 or 7.5.
-These vent systems fall into two basic categories: - Concentric Vent System The standard boiler is supplied with a concentric vent system having a maximum usable length of 25" (Figure 1.1).
+- Approved vent systems Use only one of the approved vent systems shown in Tables 7.4, 7.5 or explicitly approved by Crown for use with this boiler in an installation manual supplement.
+These vent systems fall into three basic categories: - Concentric Vent System The standard boiler is supplied with a concentric vent system having a maximum usable length of 25" (Figure 1.1).
 For longer runs, additional straight lengths and elbows are available from Crown.
 In some cases, larger diameter concentric pipe must be used.
 Each Crown concentric vent component consists of an inner pipe of polypropylene and the outer pipe of steel.
 Integral gaskets on each concentric fitting provide a gas tight seal.
 A list of all Crown concentric vent components is shown in Table 7.4.